flemay/3musketeers/content/docs/environment-variables.md

 # Create a .env file based on the .env.example
 $ make envfile ENVFILE=.env.example
 $ make shell
-# What happened to .env file?
+# What happened to our .env file?
 $ cat .env
 $ env | grep ECHO_MESSAGE
 # What's the value of ECHO_MESSAGE?
-Why isn't "Hello World"?
+Why isn't it "Hello World"?
 $ exit
 # Clean the work directory
 $ make clean

-# The 2 previous steps can be combined into 1
+# The two previous steps can be combined into one
 $ make envfile shell ENVFILE=.env.example
 $ exit